altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/fpga/gsrd/ug-gsrd-agx7f-fpga.md

 ### Build Core RBF

-Create the Core RBF file to be used in the rootfs created by Yocto by using the HPS Debug SOF built by the Hardware Design makefile:
+Create the Core RBF file to be used in the rootfs created by Yocto by using the HPS Debug SOF built by the Quartus Design makefile:

 ```bash